shounakch/NN-DM/README.md

 # Install the package (works for Linux, macOS, and Windows)

 First install the 'devtools' package.
 If using Windows, install Rtools from here: https://cran.r-project.org/bin/windows/Rtools/rtools40.html before installing 'devtools'.
-If using macOS, install gfortran and Xcode from here: https://mac.r-project.org/tools/.
+If using macOS, install gfortran from here (if not already installed): https://mac.r-project.org/tools/.

 ```
 install.packages("devtools")